bitflipping-net/doctrina-lrs/README.md

 3. Launch [https://localhost:44393/](https://localhost:44393/) to see Blazor application.
 4. Launch [https://localhost:44393/xapi/about](https://localhost:44393/xapi/about) in your browser to view the xAPI about resource

-5. Try posting a statem
+5. Try posting a statement

 ### Testing
 After following the steps for setup, do the following to run the `lrs-conformance-test-suite`